Everything you need to know about buying a home in Canada to get you from initial research, to mortgage approval, to an accepted offer.

 While you are not obligated to have life and/or disability insurance, it's strongly recommended that you review your needs at this point in time.
 These protect you and your family from losing the home in the event there is a loss of income (death or disability) and still a mortgage to pay.

 Sometimes it's easiest to sign up for mortgage life insurance at the time of mortgage approval and then cancel it if or when you are able to find a better term life policy.
 Insurance Brokers are like mortgage brokers; they can shop the market for you.
 Banks often have their own insurance divisions.
-Here is a link to read more on life insurance.
+Read more on life insurance.

 Note: CMHC mortgage default insurance has nothing to do with the items above.
 If you are still confused, ask your mortgage professional or lawyer and they will be able to explain any questions that you might have.